dy/sprae/r&d.md

 1. define-element

   - templating uses django syntax - leads to verbatim conflict ~ we're not necessarily going to use django
   - `<template>` within `<template>` is not nice, for the case of :each etc ~ foreach works as `<template directive="foraeach" expression="...">xxx</template>`, so it shouldn't be a problem
   - no obvious way to import elements
     - requires some bundling, likely for HTML
   - non-standard

 2. JS custom elements

   + allows esm bundling of templates
   + allows evaluatig sprae manually
   + fine-grain control of attributes
   - requires innerHTML
   - direct competition with JSX, which is weird
   ~ we can make spraex extension for JSX to allow :on attributes

 3. No componentization

   + discipline of tiny single-purpose apps
   + factors componentization out to other libs
   - makes sprae less useful as dependency

 4. include / html / render

   + gives intermediate solution
   + classic
   - no components
   - a bit implicit

 5. htmx-like requests

+## [x] Pause/resume components (detached :if should not trigger internal fx) -> complete disposal cycle

+1. `paused` flag per-effect
+  - @preact/signals unsubscribes from previously subscribed props
+  - requires every single effect to handle `paused` flag

+2. keep track of effects, detach/reattach
+  - separate mechanism over _dispose - requires flags etc

+3. dispose / resprae via setAttributeNode
+  + completes disposal method
+  - requires storing initial `:` attributes
+  + `:each` already does that way: just stores initial element as template, untouched